-2023-24 Annual Business Plan Overview
+2024-2025 Annual Business Plan Overview

-Our 2023-24 Priorities
+Our 2024-25 Priorities

-Focus Area 2023-24 Priorities 1.
-Public and Environmental Health Services Actively collaborate and participate in the newly formed State Interagency Hoarding and Squalor group.
-Develop educational material to be communicated to swimming pool operators.
+Focus Area 2024-25 Priorities E Public and Environmental Health Services Continue to actively collaborate and participate in the State Interagency Hoarding and Squalor group.
+Develop educational material with key community public health messages to be promoted on EHA's website and Constituent Council social media platforms.
 Continue to provide feedback to SA Health on the review of Public Health Regulations review as required.
-Investigate the potential to educate the risks associated with high risk Personal Care and Body Art high activities within local schools.
-2. Immunisation Promotion of EHA's public immunisation clinic program through channels identified in the EHA Marketing Plan.
+2. 1 mmunisation Actively promote EHA's public immunisation clinic programs through channels identified in the EHA Marketing Plan.
 Continue to ensure the effective governance and delivery of EHA's public clinic immunisation program in accordance with the National Immunisation Program (NIP) Schedule.
 Deliver School Immunisation Program (SIP) in accordance with the SA Health Service Agreement contract.
-Develop a business case for the provision of immunisation services on behalf of non-Constituent Councils (dependent on available opportunities).
-3. Food Safety Communicate and assist food businesses where required in understanding and preparing for the new legislative food management tools Standard 3.2.2a that will come into effect by December 2023: food safety supervisor; food handler training and records or evidence.
-Develop new food safety educational videos to be made available on EHA's website.
-Continue to collate a biennial food safety newsletter to be distributed to EHA's food businesses.
-Investigate the potential to promote food safety within local schools.
-4. Governance and Organisational Development In consultation with Constituent Councils, review and revise the EHA business planning and reporting framework.
+Develop a business case for the provision of immunisation services on behalf of non-Constituent Councils (dependent on available opportunities) Collaborate with SA Health for integration and implementation of the new on-line consent for immunisation in preparation of SIP 2025.
+3. F Food Safety Continue to regulate the new legislative food management tools Standard 3.2.2a: Food Safety Supervisor; Food Handler Training and Records management.
+Develop educational material with key community food safety messages to be promoted on EHA's website and Constituent Council social media platforms.
+Develop new educational food safety non-verbal video guides to be accessed on EHA's website.
+Develop a food safety Q & A for food businesses within EHA's Constituent Council areas.
+C Governance and Organisational Development Implement the elements of the Regional Public Health Plan, 'Better Living, Better Health relating to Health Protection.
+In consultation with Constituent Councils, continue to review and revise the EHA business planning and reporting framework.
 Work with the Audit Committee and the Board to review and revise the financial indicators in the Long-Term Financial Plan.
-Create a Chief Executive group with Constituent Council CEOs to channel information and bilateral communication.
-Development of targeted quarterly performance report for Constituent Councils.
-Develop a presentation highlighting strengths and benefits of centralised service delivery model for Constituent Council Elected Members.
+Distribution of targeted quarterly performance reports for Constituent Councils to supplement Board reports.
+Deliver upon request a presentation highlighting strengths and benefits of centralized service delivery model for Constituent Council Elected Members.

-Focus Area 1

-Public and Environmental
+Focus Area 1 - Public and Environmental Health Services

-Health Services